BodyIQDB/workout-exercise-animation-dataset/README.md

 # BodyIQ — 1500 Exercises with GIF Animations

-**FitDataLabs** is a developer-ready exercise dataset designed for building modern fitness applications, workout planners, and AI fitness platforms.
+**BodyIQ** is a developer-ready exercise dataset designed for building modern fitness applications, workout planners, and AI fitness platforms.

 It includes **structured exercise data with animated GIF demonstrations**, making it easy to integrate exercise libraries into mobile apps, websites, or SaaS fitness platforms.